medard2505/Positional-Embeddings-and-Zero-shot-Learning-using-BERT-for-Molecular-Property-Prediction/README.md

 pip install -r requirements.txt
 ```

 If you want to experiment using the Polaris benchmark (Polaris-hub), Python version 3.10 or higher is required to install Polaris-hub.
 Please check their [GitHub repository](https://github.com/polaris-hub/polaris) to install Polaris-hub.
+Excluding the Polaris benchmark, it has been confirmed to work well with Python 3.8.

 ### Datasets
 The dataset was sourced from publicly available databases and previous studies except for newly proposed datasets(Antimalarial, Cocrystals, COVID, COVID-19)